 Expert reviewers agree not to cite, quote or distribute the draft, because at this stage the report is still a work in progress and has not yet been formally considered by the IPCC.
-They must submit their comments through the IPCC website.
+They must submit their comments through the dedicated web portal.